enyineer/twitch-api-proxy/README.md

 If you need to reset your config for twitch-api for any reason, go to your Users Home Directory and then `.config/twitch-api/`.
 There is a config.json file - if you delete it an then re-run twitch-api, it will ask for your Credentials like on first run.

-If you have any other problems, please make sure to create an Issue including your `twitch-proxy.log` file.
+If you have any other problems, please make sure to create an Issue including your `twitch-api-proxy.log` file.

 # Developers